artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

   <img src="https://github.com/user-attachments/assets/05aa37c9-9536-4d61-a229-2df7a877510a" width="60%">
 </p>

 Test the execution with the original program.
 You will see that it's not correct.
 For example, the beq condition is not computed on correct data for s2 nor for s3 registers.
-See the following screenshot:
+See the following screenshot, where the input operands to the Branch Unit are both 0 (stale values):

 <p align="center">
   <img src="https://github.com/user-attachments/assets/db6a4845-84f6-41cd-9255-35499af5b9e7" width="40%">